sanjitdp/sanjitdp.github.io/_posts/2023-06-27-brownian-motion-hitting-times.md

 - TOC
 {:toc}

-This post will contain some calculations I've done for hitting times of Brownian motion.
-The purpose of writing out this post is to remind myself of some common tricks used for computations with Brownian motion, including the reflection principle and optional stopping theorem.
+This note will contain some calculations I've done for hitting times of Brownian motion.
+The purpose of writing out this note is to remind myself of some common tricks used for computations with Brownian motion, including the reflection principle and optional stopping theorem.

 # Hitting time of a line